Francis Suttill: Norman's messages

+London was surprised by the mistakes in Norman’s messages as he had a high reputation for efficiency and accuracy and SOE's French section leader, Maurice Buckmaster, refused to believe that he had been captured.
+He sent back a message to Norman's radio saying, "You have forgotten your double security check.
+Be more careful next time." but this was after Norman had decided to cooperate.

+Dr. Josef Goetz was the wireless expert at 84 Avenue Foch in Paris, the headquarters of the Sicherheitsdienst (SD), the security service of the German SS.
+When wireless operator Gilbert Norman was captured on 23 June, the Germans also captured his wireless set.
+When Goetz realised from Buckmaster's response that London thought that Norman was still free, they attempted to continue to send messages that London would believe were being sent to Norman.
+They succeeded at first and were able to trick wireless operator Jack Agazarian into a meeting in July where he was arrested but this resulted in their game being exposed and communication with Norman’s radio ceased.

+Cooperation with the Germans

 Some authors report that after their arrest Suttill or Norman or both made a pact with SD head Josef Kieffer.
-The terms were that, if Suttill or Norman told the Germans where their caches of arms were located, captured SOE agents would be treated as prisoners of war and not executed as spies.
+The terms were that, if Suttill or Norman told the Germans where their caches of arms were located, they and the local people involved would not be tried by tribunal but simply sent to a concentration camp.
 Whether such a pact existed has been debated by historians.
-A SOE agent, Marcel Roussot (one of the few SOE agents captured by the Germans who survived), told SOE that he had met Norman at 84 Avenue Foch and Norman told him that both he and Suttill had made a pact with Kieffer to tell everything to save their lives.
-Norman advised Roussot to do the same.
+A SOE agent, Marcel Rousset (one of the few SOE agents captured by the Germans who survived), told SOE that he had met Norman at 84 Avenue Foch and Norman told him that both he and Suttill had made a pact with Kieffer to tell everything to save their lives.
+Norman advised Rousset to do the same.
 SOE's Vera Atkins interviewed Kieffer after the war while he was on trial for war crimes.
 Atkins' report did not confirm that such a pact existed.
-She was uncustomarily vague about this all-important question.
-She reported only that Kieffer said that Suttill "did not want to make a statement" and not whether or not he did.
+She was vague about this all-important question.
+Atkins reported only that Kieffer said that Suttill "did not want to make a statement" and not whether or not he did.
 She also reported that Kieffer said that Norman "had not the character of" Suttill, which gives the impression that Norman was the more malleable of the two.
+Author Helm speculated that Atkins manipulated and concealed information to coverup SOE's mistakes.
 At the time of this interview in 1947, accusations were being made by the French that Suttill had sold out his French followers.
 Atkins and SOE neither confirmed nor denied this accusation.
 Suttill's family was bitter at the lack of support they received from SOE.

-If a pact existed, the Germans violated it as many SOE agents and French collaborators were executed.